 AVL Systems in Fleet Management: Efficiency & Productivity

-Real-time tracking of assets: one of the commonly well-known benefits of an AVL system is the ability to track your fleet’s assets in real-time.
+Real-time tracking of assets: one of the commonly well-known benefits of an AVL system is the ability to track your fleet’s assets in real time.
 No need to call and follow up with the drivers yourself.
-Simply load up a dashboard with a map and you can see where everyone is, where they have been, etc.
+Load up a dashboard with a map, and you can see where everyone is, where they have been, etc.

 Routing: beyond seeing where assets are and where they have been, a fleet management system can also plan optimal routes for each unit based on the different places it needs to be and traffic conditions, changes in the planned stops, etc. Such changes can be forwarded directly and automatically to each driver, thus minimizing the chances of important updates being lost along the way.

-Better performance: Fleet assets can be expensive to own and manage, especially when upkeep and storage are taken into account.
+Better performance: Fleet assets can be expensive to own and manage, especially when upkeep and storage are considered.
 As a result, fleet managers must understand how each asset is doing relative to its capacity.
-Certain AVL systems can give fleets visibility on how assets are used, allowing managers to gain important insights.
+Certain AVL systems can give fleets visibility on asset use, allowing managers to gain important insights.
 By shifting relatively idle/underutilized assets to areas where demand is stronger, fleets can improve asset ratios and potentially enhance income.

 Smoother operation: closely related to automated telematics capture is the idea of fewer breakdowns.
 As automated engine data capture enables fleets to implement preventive maintenance plans in a timely manner, the number of unplanned interruptions caused by equipment breakdowns decreases significantly.
 What you get are productive assets that work when they are supposed to.